DLakomy/Alaska/README.md

 Why the name `Alaska`?
 No idea, just sounds good.

-I wanted to play with SBT multi-project builds, custom tasks, typeclasses, cats-parse and cats-effect.
+I wanted to play with SBT multi-project builds (the way I split the project is not the best, but it's good enough for my purposes), custom tasks, typeclasses, cats-parse and cats-effect.
 This work is something similar to the job I had.

 TODO: